tchoi8/drawingdrawing/README.md

 - Plot
 - Text and lettering

-Materials: Ink, brush and sketchpad
+Materials: Ink, brush and sketchpad.

 Homework: Draw a 4 scene comic depicting a day in life at SFPC.

 # Class 5 Storybook